 Children and Alcoholism

 While alcoholism can take its toll on every member of a family, it is particularly detrimental to young children who witness its effects.
 In addition to being more likely to develop alcoholism themselves, children of alcoholics often take on inappropriate family roles.
 Some children may become their own caregivers or caregivers to the alcoholic parent.
 Some children experience anger and disgust over the addiction and may distance themselves from the family unit entirely.
-Before and after a parent seeks treatment for alcoholism, it’s important to discover what role the child has assumed to cope with the alcoholism.
+Before and after a parent seeks treatment for alcoholism, it’s important to discover what role the child has assumed to cope with alcoholism.
 Therapists and other caregivers can then help the child to step back into the role of being a child once again.

 Spouses and Alcoholism

 In addition to its incredibly negative effect on children, alcoholism also affects the spouses of alcoholic partners.
 Spouses of alcoholics may blame themselves for their loved one’s addiction or feel intense resentment and anger toward the addicted person.
 Many enable the addiction and allow it to continue by providing financial or emotional support.
 Many people who are involved with alcoholics are codependent on the alcoholic and the emotional rollercoaster his addiction creates.
-Studies show domestic violence and spousal abuse is more common when one person in the pair is an alcoholic.
+Studies show domestic violence and spousal abuse are more common when one person in the pair is an alcoholic.

 A Family Affair

 The most important thing a family can do to recover from addiction is to seek help for their alcoholic loved one.
 After the alcoholic is in treatment, family members must seek help for themselves in order to recognize the impact the disease has had on them.
-Contact us at Michael’s House today to learn more about how we help your addicted loved one heal and address the issues and needs of everyone in the family through support, education and ongoing recovery.
+Contact us at Michael’s House today at 760-548-4032 to learn more about how we help your addicted loved one heal and address the issues and needs of everyone in the family through support, education, and ongoing recovery.

 The National Council on Alcoholism and Drug Dependence, Inc. “Family Disease,” February 4, 2016.
 Accessed April 4, 2017.